 11The problem of cheap evidence is distinct from the problem of free evidence discussed in the literature.
 The former problem is that it is intuitively permissible for agents to pay for certain evidence, whereas the latter problem is that it is intuitively obligatory for agents to gain evidence that they do not have to pay for.
-The former problem arises when each representor member is confident that the imprecise agent will make decisions that are correct from her perspective, whereas the problem of free evidence resolves itself under these same conditions, as discussed in §3.1 of Bradley and Steele (2016).
+The former problem arises when each representor member is confident that the imprecise agent will make decisions that are correct from her perspective, whereas the problem of free evidence resolves itself under these same conditions, as discussed in §3.1 of BRADLEY & STEELE 2016.

-12Convexity is championed by Levi (1980), ch.
-9; it is also an assumption of the decision theory defended in Gilboa and Schmeidler (1989) and the maximality theorem proved in Walley (1991).
+12Convexity is championed by LEVI 1980, ch.
+9; it is also an assumption of the decision theory defended in GILBOA & SCHMEIDLER 1989 and the maximality theorem proved in WALLEY 1991.

-measure that assigns .5 to the proposition p that you might be acting on later.
+Requiring agents to have convex credences forestalls our counterintuitive verdict about Phone a Friend, and indeed, it provides a general strategy for solving problems of this sort.
+As long as your representor is convex, any pair of confident representor members like m_1 and m_2 will be accompanied by a moderate probability measure that assigns .5 to the proposition p that you might be acting on later.
 According to this third probability measure, the later option to guess that p is worth much more if you first find out whether p is true, and so you should be willing to pay a lot to gain that information.
 As long as your representor contains moderate probability measures, you will not be rationally required to forego gathering evidence in cases like Phone a Friend.

 Since the convexity requirement is endorsed by some imprecise credence fans, it is important to appreciate that it solves the problem of cheap evidence.
 However, the requirement itself is highly controversial.
-The most prominent argument against the requirement is due to Jeffrey (1987).
+The most prominent argument against the requirement is due to JEFFREY 1987.
 According to Jeffrey, you can judge that propositions are irrelevant to each other without having settled opinions about either.
 For instance, you can be certain that whether there is water on Mars is independent of whether a certain coin landed heads, even if you have maximally imprecise credences about both propositions.
 But as Jeffrey points out, the convexity requirement precludes rational agents from having this particular combination of beliefs:

-The bare judgment of irrelevancy would be represented by the set $I = \{P|P(AB) = P(A)P(B)\}$, but by no proper subset, and by no one member.
+The bare judgment of irrelevancy would be represented by the set $I = \{P | P(AB) = P(A)P(B)\}$, but by no proper subset, and by no one member.
 Levi disallows such judgments: he requires the sets that represent indeterminate probability judgments to be convex.
 (586)